-Whether it’s due to being vegan, or having allergies or any other kind of dietary restriction, a food substitution that always seems to give bakers a hard time is baking without eggs.
-Applesauce, it turns out, might be your best bet.
-Eggs embody the binding function in baking.
-Much of an egg’s volume consists of water, so they account for a good portion of your recipe’s liquid.
+Whether it's due to being vegan, or having allergies or any other kind of dietary restriction, a food substitution that always seems to give bakers a hard time is baking without eggs.
+It turns out, an applesauce egg substitute might be your best bet for leaving the eggs behind.
+Applesauce embodies the same binding function in baking as eggs.
+Much of an egg's volume consists of water, so they account for a good portion of your recipe's liquid.
 Many recipes also count on eggs to trap some of the air that leavens and lightens the finished product.
-However, most importantly, eggs tie all the wet and dry ingredients together to make them into one cohesive, enjoyable treat.
+However, most importantly, applesauce ties all the wet and dry ingredients together to make them into one cohesive, enjoyable treat.
 Like a cookie!

 After spending many, many hours experimenting in the kitchen with substitutions, I've personally found that when it comes to baked treats — cookies especially — I prefer applesauce.
 It does a beautiful job of emulsifying and only gives a mild taste that I find pleasant in most things.
 Plus, it also cuts down on the amount of added sugar you need to put into your desserts.
 (Of course, this is the case if you're making your applesauce at home or buying an all-natural product.)

 Here's the substitution ratio that I've worked out: ¼ cup of applesauce is the equivalent of one egg